wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 Your stats and skills cannot be higher than 10.

 <ins>**Fortitude**</ins> represents your physical prowess.
-You roll it for many strength-related feats like lifting boulders, or wrestling an ogre, but also for health related challenges, such as resisting poison, holding your breath and resisting cold weather.
+You roll it for many strength-related feats like lifting boulders, or wrestling an ogre, and also for health related challenges, such as resisting poison, holding your breath and resisting cold weather.

 <ins>**Dexterity**</ins> represents your grace, movement, and reflexes.
-You roll it to climb, jump and run away, to dodge traps and monster attacks, but also to hit with your own weapon attacks.
+You roll it for movement related feats like climbing, jumping and runnning away, and also to dodge traps and monster attacks, and hit things with your weapons.

 <ins>**Willpower**</ins> represents the strength of your mind and personality.
-You roll it to see if people believe your lies or are positively reacting to your presence, but also to resist a spell or emotions such as fear.
+You roll it to see if people believe your lies or are positively reacting to your presence, and also to resist spells and overwhelming emotions such as fear.

 <details markdown="1">
 <summary><i>Example: Using a Stat</i></summary>
 *Beau is running away from a troll.
-He rolls a D20 and adds his dexterity for a total of 17.
+He rolls a D20 and adds his Dexterity for a total of 17.
 This is higher than 15 and means that Beau is out of reach in another location of his choice.
 However, Gretchen, Beau's ally, rolled 12.
 That means she hasn't escaped the troll, and both of them will have to keep fighting in the next room in the dungeon.*
 </details>

-A <ins>**Skill**</ins> can be anything (flower arrangement, swordplay, etc.) and start at a value of 5 .
-When asked to roll for an action, you can use one of your skill scores instead of the stats the referee tells you to use if it would thematically make sense.
+A <ins>**Skill**</ins> can be anything (flower arrangement, swordplay, etc.) and starts with a value of 5.
+When asked to roll for an action, you can use one of your skills instead of the stat the referee tells you to use if it would thematically make sense.
 Your skills are stored in your **Psyche**.

 <details markdown="1">
-<summary>Example: Using a Skill</summary>
+<summary><i>Example: Using a Skill</i></summary>
 *Beau has 3 points of Willpower and 5 points of a skill named "Swamp Dweller".
-When trying to seduce the troll, the referee asks him to roll charisma, but Beau argues that his Swamp Dweller skill makes as much sense to use.
+When trying to parley with a troll, the referee asks him to roll Willpower, but Beau argues that his Swamp Dweller skill makes as much sense to use.
 The referee agrees and Beau adds 5 to his roll instead of 3.*
 </details>

 ***other stats***